stonepros/stone/doc/man/8/stoneadm.rst

 run
 ---

-run a ceph daemon, in a container, in the foreground
+run a stone daemon, in a container, in the foreground

 Arguments: